WHO WE ARE

 WHAT IS VOICE MOVEMENT THERAPY (VMT)?

-VMT combines psychotherapeutic principles with breath-work, movement, imagery, massage, song and improvisation, seeking to explore the relationship of mind, body and spirit which make up the human condition.
+VMT combines psychotherapeutic principles with breath-work, movement, imagery, a specific kind of massage to increase breathing capacity, song and improvisation, and seeks to explore the relationship of mind, body and spirit which make up the human condition.
 As the voice is the most direct means of approaching the material which resides inside each individual, through VMT the ability to use the voice expressively is expanded and we touch the depths of ourselves to encounter our potential and our release, finding a more conscious relation to ourselves.

 This training will ground participants in the creative and therapeutic principles and practices of Voice Movement Therapy, including ways of dealing with differences among people by going beyond words to find common ground.
 Beginning with an exploration of our own voice and movement styles and habits, we will address the issues that arise individually and in the context of the group as a microcosm of the macrocosm, with the dual purpose of making us more aware and stronger in ourselves while developing interpersonal skills to take into the larger world.

 VIDEO: VMT Virtually?
 Working through a Pandemic

 A glimpse of how the teachers and students of the Voice Movement Therapy Training begun in 2019 continued to pursue and deepen their work together on-line while looking forward to meeting and completing their program in reality.
 It covers the period from April-November 2020 and was made with i-movie from 26 zoom recordings.
 Click below to watch now.